Why Is Windows So Expensive?

 A part of this cost is covered by the licensing deals between Microsoft and OEMs like Lenovo that pay for using Windows 10 OS on their computers.

-But that’s not enough, and the other part of Microsoft’s revenue is on the consumers’ shoulders.
+But that’s not enough.
+The other part of Microsoft’s revenue is on the consumers’ shoulders.
 How?

-As Microsoft has claimed, it’s free to upgrade from older Windows versions like 7 or 8 to Windows 10, but that’s just the basic version.
+As Microsoft has claimed, upgrading from older Windows versions like 7 or 8 to Windows 10 is free, but that’s just the basic version.

-There is also a student version that comes with specific features for schools, students, and other education centers.
+A student version also comes with specific features for schools, students, and other education centers.

-The built-in prices of devices—that we discussed for the Windows server—are also true about Windows 10.
+The built-in prices of devices we discussed for the Windows server are also true for Windows 10.

-When you buy a new PC with a Windows OS, its cost has been included in the final price.
+Buying a new PC with a Windows OS includes its cost in the final price.
 So, you forget the fact that you’ve paid for the OS, and it seems expensive to you when upgrading.

 Another factor involved in the high price of Windows 10 is its prevalence.
-By introducing Windows 10 as a free OS, Microsoft urged so many users to upgrade their Windows OSs to this latest version.
+By introducing it as a free OS, Microsoft urged many users to upgrade to this latest version.

-Firstly, their costs for R&D would reduce in the future because their software developers aren’t required to have the older Windows versions in mind while developing new ones.
+Firstly, their costs for R&D would be reduced in the future because their software developers aren’t required to have the older versions in mind while developing new ones.

 And secondly, they can price Windows 10 more since many people, especially businesses and enterprises, use this operating system.
 They’re willing to pay high prices for more functionality.

-Windows 10 comes with good customer support that can be very helpful—other free operating systems only have communities, not technical support.
+Windows 10 has good customer support that can be very helpful—other free operating systems only have communities, not technical support.

-This service is very robust; whenever you face a problem, you can call technical support to assist you in fixing them.
+This service is very robust; whenever you face a problem, you can call technical support to assist you in fixing it.
 Besides, you can refer to Microsoft stores or Microsoft repair centers nearby.

-Such assurance is vital for those who use Windows 10 platform for working purposes.
+Such assurance is vital for those who use the Windows 10 platform for working purposes.

-Windows 10 was considered the last version of Windows, we all thought.
-So instead of Windows 10 being continuously updated with no end in sight, Microsoft announced the release of Windows 11.
+Windows 10 was considered the last version, we all thought.
+So, instead of continuously updating it with no end, Microsoft announced the release of Windows 11.

-However, buying Windows 10, or any future Windows product for that matter, means paying for future updates, features, redesigns, patches, and functions.
+However, buying Windows 10, or any of its future versions, means paying for future updates, features, redesigns, patches, and functions.

-In the IT world, every person and business can get under the attack of different malware, and today these onslaughts are more than ever.
+In the IT world, every person and business can be attacked by different malware, and today, there are more onslaughts than ever.

-Windows 10 is the most secure operating system of Microsoft for now.
-They’ve spent a lot on authentication services, encryption, and Windows Defender so that you don’t need to install antivirus apps like in the past.
+Windows 10 is Microsoft’s most secure operating system for now.
+They’ve spent a lot on authentication services, encryption, and Defender so that you don’t need to install antivirus apps like in the past.

 But this security isn’t attained free, and they’re consistently spending more money and resources to defend their reputation.